-Students may be eligible for both government and in-course bursaries.
+Students may be eligible or both government and in-course bursaries.

 Many Canadian banks offer educational lines of credit.
 Credit limits will vary depending upon the student's credit history, other debts (including educational loans) and whether the student has a co-signer.
 Please note, the more the student borrows from other programs, the lower the credit limit will be.

-Windsor Law has partnered with Scotiabank to offer enhancements to their Scotia Professional Student Plan.
-The program is administered only out of the Windsor Main Branch of Scotiabank, so contact an advisor to determine how this program can help you fund your legal education 519-973-5392.
+Windsor Law has partnered with Scotiabank to offer enhancements to their Scotia Professional Student Plan. \We encourage you to speak with Elaine Genyn, Professional Banking Advisor (519-973-5396 or email@example.com) to determine how this program can help you fund your legal education at Windsor Law.

 Private loans through U.S. banks require a credit history and a U.S. co-signer.

 Canadian citizens may qualify for loans through their home province.
-Students should apply through the University of Windsor Financial Aid Office to maximize aid eligibility.
-Applications should be submitted by mid-June.
+Students should apply through the University of Windsor Student Awards & Financial Aid Office to maximize aid eligibility.

-Please note, most provincial loans will not cover the cost of the Detroit Mercy Law tuition.
-Students need to apply for a line of credit or private alternative loans to cover the Detroit Mercy Law tuition.
+For our Dual JD students, please note, most provincial loans will not cover the cost of the Detroit Mercy Law tuition.
+Students need to apply for a line of credit or private alternative loan to cover the Detroit Mercy Law tuition.

 Annually, Windsor Law awards approximately 350 students with scholarships and bursaries between $500 and $17,500.
 Financial need-based bursaries are dependent on a student's eligibility for government student assistance as well as a reliance on government student assistance throughout their undergraduate degree.